MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/best-practices.md

 If you have an external governance system that takes advantage of groups, then you should consider assigning roles to Microsoft Entra groups, instead of individual users.
 You can also manage role-assignable groups in PIM to ensure that there are no standing owners or members in these privileged groups.
 For more information, see [Privileged Identity Management (PIM) for Groups](~/id-governance/privileged-identity-management/concept-pim-for-groups.md).

 You can assign an owner to role-assignable groups.
 That owner decides who is added to or removed from the group, so indirectly, decides who gets the role assignment.
-In this way, a Global Administrator or Privileged Role Administrator can delegate role management on a per-role basis by using groups.
+In this way, a Privileged Role Administrator can delegate role management on a per-role basis by using groups.
 For more information, see [Use Microsoft Entra groups to manage role assignments](groups-concept.md).

 ## 8. Activate multiple roles at once using PIM for Groups